 God often gives us the gift of pain.

 Experiencing difficulties and pain can be an incredible gift if we choose to look at them from God’s perspective.
 Jesus did.

-Our Savior experienced unimaginable sorrow and pain in His life.
-He was crushed, not only in his physical body but He also suffered in His deepest inner self.
-Some men rejected Him.
+Our Savior experienced unimaginable sorrow and pain.
+He was crushed in His physical body and suffered in His deepest inner self.
+Some people rejected Him.
 Regardless of His circumstances, Jesus was victorious because He saw His sufferings in the light of His Father’s perspective.
-He knew His mission in life was to suffer and die on the cross to save us from sin and death so we could experience eternal life with Him.
-The horrific things He endured on the cross for us God used for a great purpose.
+He knew His mission was to suffer and die on the cross to save us from sin and death so we could experience eternal life with Him.
+The horrific things He endured on the cross for us, God used for a great purpose.
 Jesus’s death on the cross is the greatest gift this world has ever seen.

 Going through dark circumstances has been incredibly challenging.
 Still, I will never ever regret a single second of having been in the dark if it means those experiences brought me closer to God and equipped me to pull someone else closer to His light.

 - Ask God how He sees you.
 Let His perspective sink deep into your soul.
 By receiving the deep love God has for you, your life will change.